 Our work in Uganda

-Our innovative Digital Futures project is providing both books and preloaded e-readers through Children’s Corners in 10 libraries to give children their first experience of digital resources.
+We are also working in Uganda to bring e-books to children across the country through our Digital Futures project.
+The programme is now complete, and you can read about its impact on children’s reading. is providing both books and preloaded e-readers through Children’s Corners in 10 libraries to give children their first experience of digital resources.

 Supporting schools in Uganda

 We provide books through our distribution partner Kyambogo University to a range of primary and secondary schools throughout the country.

 We also work with Africa Educational Trust to establish school libraries in government schools in rural areas.
 So far this project has established new libraries in 100 schools and we have provided over 70,000 books towards the project.

 Through our Inspiring Readers programme, we have also created 25 school libraries which have brought reading into the classrooms of over thousands of pupils.
 Find out more